Dev-Sites/pixijs/v4-Gotchas.md

 container.filters = [myBlend];
 ```

+### No Custom WebGL Blend Modes

-You cannot use custom WebGL blend modes in vanilla pixi, however there is [workaround](http://www.html5gamedevs.com/topic/31803-scratch-card-effect/?tab=comments#comment-182673), as an example, you can 'clear' the surface (from your enemies blood), but there is no guarantee that it works on mobile devices.
+You cannot use custom WebGL blend modes in vanilla PixiJS.

+**Workaround:** [Example](http://www.html5gamedevs.com/topic/31803-scratch-card-effect/?tab=comments#comment-182673) of 'clearing' the surface, but there is no guarantee that it works on mobile devices.